-Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 16.5.5.
+Biomass estimates for the octopus species complex based on bottom trawl surveys are shown in Table 19.5.
 These estimates show high year-to-year variability, ranging over two orders of magnitude.
 There is a large sampling variance associated with estimates from the shelf survey because of a large number of tows that have no octopus.
 It is impossible to determine how much of the year-to year variability in estimated biomass reflects true variation in abundance and how much is due to sampling variation.
-In 1997, the biomass estimate from the shelf survey was only 211 t, approximately equal to the estimated BS commercial catch (Table 16.5.2).
-In general, survey biomass was low in 1993-1999, but shows an increasing trend from 1999-2006.
+In 1997, the biomass estimate from the shelf survey was only 211 t, approximately equal to the estimated BS commercial catch (Table 19.2).
+In general, survey biomass was low in 1993-1999; high in 1990-1992 and in 2003-2005, and low again in 2006 and 2007.